Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "There’s always a mission, sooner or later," Powell said.

 "In the meantime, you might think up a nice team challenge for them.
 Something that the PM can benefit from seeing.
-Or, better yet, we might do that for you…" Knight did a rare thing and flashed his most dreaded, gentlemanly smile.
+Or, better yet, we might do that for you..."
+Knight did a rare thing and flashed his most dreaded, gentlemanly smile.

 Costello was up to it, though.
 "Well, how about Daar?" he suggested.
-"He keeps bragging about that First Fang of his…"
+"He keeps bragging about that First Fang of his..."

 "To be fair it’s mostly the Whitecrests that brag up First Fang.
 Still," Powell considered, "I’d like to see what they can do, m’self."